asherbeeny/RepData_PeerAssessment2/PA2_template.md

-- Prepare economy data by converting the exp characters into number and create a new variable for cash
+- Prepare economy data by converting the exp characters into number

 ```r
 # get list of unique values in PROPDMGEXP